Frequently Asked Questions

 How many teams can I bring to State Finals?

 Participation in State Finals depends on an Online Qualifier.
 Spots for the Online Qualifier will be allocated based on the number of participants at your school.
-Approximately 100 teams will be invited to State Finals at Georgia Tech on March 17, 2021.
+Approximately 100 teams will be invited to State Finals at Georgia Tech Online on March 11, 2021.
 The team registration cost for state finals is $100.

 How many students/parents/etc. can I bring to campus?